kaykRodr1gu3s/PySharkAnalyzer/README.md

 6 - [Contact](#contact)
 ## Requirements

-The first thing to do is install the pre-requirement : wireshark, tshark, pyshark and pandas
+The first thing to do is install the requirements : wireshark, tshark, pyshark and pandas

 ### Windows
   On windows, you need to install some application and some python libraries